KrashLeviathan/L2_speech_ratings/README.md

 The goal is to create a web application that facilitates Dr. Nagle’s research on second language pronunciation development.
-It will feature the ability for users (“listeners”) to log in to the system with a unique access code and rate a sampling of audio files on a scale of 1 to 10.
+It will feature the ability for users to log in to the system with a unique access code and rate a sampling of audio files on a scale of 1 to 10.
 The results can then be downloaded as a CSV file by the administrator for use in language research.